yaron8/telemetry-infra/README.md

 ![Redis TTL Sequence](images/seq_redis_ttl.jpg)

+**TTL Strategy and Data Availability:**

+The system uses a 30-second TTL for metrics while ingesting new data every 10 seconds.
+This 3x overlap is intentional and critical for ensuring continuous data availability.

+**The Problem: Non-Atomic TTL Operations**

+Redis TTL expiration and key insertion are not atomic operations.
+Without overlapping TTLs, there would be a race condition during data refresh:

+1. Old keys expire at T=10s
+2. ETL fetches new data (network latency + parsing time)
+3. New keys are inserted at T=10.5s

+During this 500ms window, `ListMetrics` queries would return incomplete or empty results, creating gaps in data availability.

+**The Solution: Overlapping TTL Windows**

+By setting TTL to 30 seconds (3x the ingestion interval), we maintain at least 2-3 generations of data in Redis simultaneously:

+- **Generation 1**: T=0s, expires at T=30s
+- **Generation 2**: T=10s, expires at T=40s
+- **Generation 3**: T=20s, expires at T=50s

+This overlap guarantees that data is always present, even during ETL delays, network issues, or generator downtime.

+**Ordered Write Pattern:**

+The ETL pipeline follows a specific write order to prevent partial reads:

+1. **Insert all metric keys** with their values and TTL
+2. **Update `last_time_updated` key** as the final operation

+This ensures that the `last_time_updated` key always points to a complete dataset.
+If a client queries between steps 1 and 2, they receive the previous complete snapshot.
+Once step 2 completes, all subsequent queries return the new complete dataset.
+This pattern prevents clients from ever seeing partial or inconsistent data during updates.

 ## Why Redis?

 I chose Redis as the storage layer for telemetry metrics because it fits the system's requirements for low-latency, high-frequency, real-time data access.
 The assignment expects the API server to serve updated metrics quickly, under concurrent load, without blocking — Redis enables exactly that.